 Currently, the recruiting software landscape looks like this:

-Advancements in recruiting software and technology are happening at a rapid pace and it’s hard for anyone to keep up.
+Advancements are happening at a rapid pace and it’s hard for anyone to keep up.

-To provide an overview of the recruiting software marketplace, we created this guide for recruiting and talent acquisition professionals to help you choose the right recruiting software.
+To provide an overview of the marketplace, we created this guide for recruiting and talent acquisition professionals to help you choose the right software.
 Continue reading

 Talent rediscovery solves the age-old problem of recruiting departments spending time and money to collect hundreds, thousands, and even millions of resumes for previous positions and not being able to utilize them for open reqs.